Shamya/shamyatest.github.io/_posts/2014-07-24-bargain-me.md

 ---
 layout: post
-title: "Lockdown lifted, Suspect Caught | Grad Cohort"
+title: "To err is human - To forgive is divine - To bargain is me"
 date: 2014-07-24
 ---

-"To err is human - To forgive is divine - To bargain is me"

 I always considered bargaining as one of my fundamental rights - never missing a chance to exercise it.
 Handcrafts always disappointed me in this aspect.